gregrickaby/nextjs-wordpress/README.md

 npm run dev
 ```

-Once the dev servers have started, you can view the following: <http://localhost:3000>
+Once the dev server has started, you can view the front-end: <http://localhost:3000>

 ---